alsigit/nobi-sectest/README.md

 # nobi-sectest
 # nobi security technical test by sigit setiawan
 # all tools used during this test listed in tools.txt this repo
-# all severity based on CVSS calculator https://www.first.org/cvss/calculator/3.1
+# Each severity based on CVSS calculator https://www.first.org/cvss/calculator/3.1
-# I will include in every each finding, then you can make a correction if any false positive or mistaken
+# I will put severity in each finding, then you can make a correction if any false positive or mistaken

 A. Find Vulnerability
 Tasks: